desmond-lartey/desmond-lartey/README.md

 </div>

 I am a scientific researcher at Agro-NL Consult Solutions and Urban Cycling Institute in Amsterdam.
-At Agro-NL I am a Project Lead for the Urban Green and Sustainability concept.
-We looked into over 3000 assortments of plant species, their functional and ornamental characteristics and how they contribute to the greening of the cities.
-At Urban Cycling Institute, I am looking into what active travel means for Africa.
-I am also a Guest Researcher at Wageningen University and Research with a focus on Land use change monitoring, using Geographic Information Science (GIS), remote sensing, and environmental modelling.
-My research aims to apply geospatial techniques, machine learning, and cloud computing (e.g., Google Earth Engine, Python, R) to study environmental change, Urban planning and design, and climate change.
-I also do Qualitative research using systematic literature review, field works/surveys, interviews and focus group discussions.
+At Agro-NL I am a Project Leader for the Urban Green and Sustainability concept.
+We looked into over 3000 assortments of plant species, their functional and ornamental characteristics and the ecosystem services they contribute to the greening of the cities.
+At Urban Cycling Institute, I am looking into what active travel means for Africa and Providing GIS, Data management and spatial planning analysis support to conduct accessibility analysis of environmental determinants for Bonaire.

+During my time as a Guest Researcher at Wageningen University and Research, I focused on Land use change monitoring, using state-of-the-art Geographic Information and remote sensing techniques.
+My research aims to apply geospatial techniques, machine learning, and cloud computing to study environmental change, Urban planning and design.
+I apply both quantitative and Qualitative research design in my work (modelling, statistics, systematic literature review, field works/surveys, interviews and focus group discussions).

 ## About Me